 A reseller model gives you a faster path to market.
 You can start selling domain services under your business while relying on an existing registrar platform for the technical and operational foundation.

-For many companies, this is the smarter first step.
+For many companies, this is the more practical first step.

 Why NiceNIC Is a Practical Choice for Domain Resellers